"Cornishware" Ruffled Shopping Bag

 I love reusable shopping bags, I simultaneously have loads and never enough - how does that work?

-Sometimes we get lucky and are given them at open days and events and though it's nice to have another bag they are not always the prettiest things on the planet.
+Sometimes we get lucky and are given promotional bags at open days and events and though it's nice to have another bag they are not always the prettiest things on the planet.
 To fix this I have a cunning plan and a stash of fabric scraps.

-In the past I have just covered the fronts with a piece of fabric or two.
+In the past I have just covered the fronts of promotional tote bags with a piece of fabric or two.

 plain shopping bags embellished with scraps of colourful fabric